-- The mayor shall make all appointments to council standing committees, subject to the approval of the council.
-The mayor shall make all appointments to council ad hoc committees. - A standing committee is a permanent committee of the council established to consider subjects of a particular class, with regularly scheduled meeting dates and times. - 3.
+- 1. The mayor will recommend possible appointments to council of members to standing committees, ad hoc committees, regional organizations, and joint powers agencies.
+Consensus of council is required. - 2.
+A standing committee is a permanent committee of the council established to consider subjects of a particular class, with regularly scheduled meeting dates and times. - 3.
 An ad hoc committee is a temporary committee of the council established for a special purpose and of limited duration. - 4.
 Standing and ad hoc committees have fact-finding, informative, and recommendatory powers only, and such other powers as delegated by the council. - 5.
 The council intends that council committees, to the extent possible, conduct a full hearing on any matter referred to that committee before the committee refers the matter back to the council. - 6.
 The city clerk shall maintain and keep on file a list of the standing committees, ad hoc committees, regional organizations, and joint powers agencies to which council members are appointed.